 The old east side of Vancouver, like the rest of the city, is ever more expensive and trendy, but it has clung to its leftish inclinations.
 In the 2001 provincial election, when the New Democratic Party was eliminated in the rest of British Columbia, residents along the Number 20 line faithfully returned two NDP members to the legislature.
 I think of the Kamloops and McGill area as an NDP Shaughnessy, a shady, respectable retreat for well-paid trade union officials and a mirror of the elite neighbourhood on Vancouver’s west side.

-On the day we got soaked in March, Morna and I ate at Kessel and March at the foot of Commercial Drive.
+On the day we got soaked in March, Morna and I ate at the Kessel and March bistro at the foot of Commercial Drive.
 Our friend the distinguished editor Gary Ross has asked everyone to avoid the word “uber”, so I will only say that Kessel and March is as trendy as a brunch place can be.
 And it’s pretty good, too.
 On our second outing we brunched at the Roundel Café on Hastings Street, popular with young-at-heart folks in the recently-branded East Village.

 As I post this, Along the No. 20 Line is available in a second edition from the original publisher, New Star Books.
 The advertised cost is $24.00.